Finding Joy: How to Stay Positive While Volunteering with Shelter Dogs

 THIS IS IMPORTANT.
 Step back when you need to.
 Whenever needed and for however long you need to.
 Pause volunteering or fostering for a bit.
 Snooze social media accounts which trigger you.
 Step away, refuel, refresh then come back strong!

-QUESTIONS FROM THE AUDIENCE (aka my instagram stories)
+QUESTIONS FROM THE AUDIENCE (aka DLB instagram stories)

 • “The pressure of doing just one more thing” This is when it will start to get overwhelming… when you overload yourself.
 With volunteer hours or activities, with fosters, with too many tasks.
 Remember the wellness tip - you can’t help your best if you are stretched thin and overwhelmed.
 Know what you can handle and stick to that!